All Episodes

 Perhaps Jensen realized this too, because he asked Misimore to look a little more closely at the customer accounts.

-I was noticing that, you know, they had a lot of customers who were paying within always paying, you know, 30 days, 30 days, 30 days, and um, you know, I was like, I wonder if these guys would be enticed to um pay earlier if you would offer them a discount, you know, get that money a little bit earlier.
+And I was like, I wonder if these guys would be enticed to pay earlier if you would offer them a discount, get that money a little bit earlier.

-And the guys who are constantly paying in, say like 45 to 60 days, I wonder if they would be willing to pay in 30 days if you started charging them a finance charge.
+And the guys who are constantly paying in, say, like 45 to 60 days, I wonder if they would be willing to pay in 30 days if you started charging them a finance charge.

-Why are you why are you not paying?
+Why are you not paying?

 Justin had no practical experience working with accounts receivable.

-I've never really seen any real world practice behind any of it, but you know, in college you learn theories, and theories are supposed to work in real-world practice.
+But in college, you learn theories and theories are supposed to work in real-world practice.

 Do I know if they're going to work or not?